freeplane/docs/src/docs/attic/old-mediawiki-content/Freeplane_Tutorial_Extensions.md

 The advantages of Freeplane are presented in the mind map, as hidden information.
 Click the link below the picture to open the map.
 Then click the topic help *Navigation* for learning how to unhide hidden information. <br><br>

 ## Brainstorming with digital post-its
 Generally brainstorming starts with writing ideas on post-its and sticking them to the wall.
 Freeplane has a "free node" for this: if you Ctrl + double click on a free place of the mind map, a node opens.
 When  you start typing you will see your text in this free node.
 Note: This feature doesn't work on Mac yet.
 If you're done, you can do the same with a different idea in a different place.
 Once you're ready, you can move similar ideas closer together and connect them in a hierarchy by dragging and dropping.
-See [[#Floating_nodes|Floating nodes]] for more examples.
+See [Floating nodes](#floating-nodes) for more examples.

 ## Map as index
 [![Index wiki - Beginner](FreeplaneWiki.jpg)](http://www.freeplane.org/mapsOnline/?map=IndexWiki.mm)